tonnylitao/awesome-swift-tips/README.md

 [2.
 The Dao of Protocol](#2-the-dao-of-protocolplayground)

 ## 1. Funny Swift.playground
-Some tips about how to write funny swift which saves your time and fingers.
+This playground file has some funny tips about how to write funny swift which saves your time and fingers.

 Extension for Selector:
 ```swift